Diary of an Awesome Friendly Kid: Rowley Jefferson's Journal: Plot

-Rowley shows Greg his biography, and Greg is mad that it focuses on both him and Rowley instead of just him.
-Rowley suggests that it could be their biography, but Greg threatens to change all the parts with Rowley to make him dumber and change his name.
-He then closes the book on Rowley's face, calling it payback for dropping him in the puddle, and Rowley then hits Greg in the face with the book, causing him to fall into another puddle.
-Rowley then plans on making the book about the spooky items they did, though notes that Greg also wet his pants at their first sleepover when Rodrick scared them.
-Rowley changes to the diary's focus back to himself.
-The book ends with Rowley's parents telling him he should find new friends, and Rowley responding that he can't because Greg takes up a lot of his time, but since Greg's mother says that friends get on each other's nerves, he and Greg must be "best friends" since they get on each other's nerves the most.
+Rowley shows Greg his biography, and Greg is angry that it focuses on both him and Rowley instead of just him.
+Rowley suggests that it could be their biography, but Greg threatens to change all the parts with Rowley.
+Rowley changes the diary's focus back to himself.
+The book ends with Rowley's parents telling him he should find new friends, and Rowley responding that he can't because Greg takes up a lot of his time.
+Rowley believes that since Greg's mother says that friends get on each other's nerves, he and Greg must be "best friends" since they get on each other's nerves the most.

 Development

 A shorter Wimpy Kid story from Rowley's point of view was written to celebrate World Book Day 2019.
 Kinney later developed it into a full-length book, becoming Rowley Jefferson's Journal, because he enjoyed writing it.

 In an interview on the official Wimpy Kid YouTube channel, Kinney described that he noticed "the audience [...] always rooting for Rowley" in the Diary of a Wimpy Kid movies.
 This inspired him to write a novel from Rowley's point of view.
 On the subject of the book's illustrations, Kinney said that he liked how his art style is still recognizable even though Rowley "draws like a five year-old."
 He stated that he enjoyed writing the book and that it is his favorite book in the series, because he likes how Rowley is unable to keep the book's focus on Greg.
 When asked if the series would change to focus entirely on Rowley, Kinney confirmed that he will continue to write main-series books, but that he would also "really like to write more Rowley books," because "it's a lot of fun, and I think it's really fresh, and [Rowley] can write in lots of different styles about lots of different genres.
 So I'd really like to get to there, where Rowley is authoring lots of books."
 The following year, a follow-up to Rowley Jefferson's Journal, titled Rowley Jefferson's Awesome Friendly Adventure, was published.
 Rowley Jefferson's Awesome Friendly Spooky Stories, another sequel, was released in March 2021.